pranavpr/cardinfo.github.io/_posts/2019-12-19-hdfc-bank-infinia-credit-card-review.md

 Though the benefits on Infinia are really great, some recent developments has left Infinia members in a bitter-sweet mood.

 - No monthly & annual benefits: Recently HDFC Bank has introduced [monthly and annual benefits on HDFC Diners Club Black Credit Card](/hdfc-bank-introduces-new-benefits-on-diners-club-black-credit-card/) on meeting the spend targets.
 Not sure, why HDFC Bank has left Infinia behind given that they position Infinia a step above Diners Club Black.
-HDFC Bank must introduce the equivalent benefits on Infinia if it wants to retain it's current status.
+HDFC Bank must introduce the equivalent benefits on Infinia if it wants to retain its current status.
 - Lack of premium look & feel: Infinia lacks the premium look and feel which puts me off a little bit.
 Given that it's a super premium credit card, HDFC Bank should replace the plastic card with metal card just like American Express Platinum Charge Card or [Axis Burgundy Private Credit Card](/axis-bank-launches-burgundy-private-credit-card-review/).
 This is more of a wishlist item than a drawback.

 ### Verdict